quokka is an interactive file renamer, which helps to rename multiple files

 quokka accepts in general and in a specific rule mode.
 (In fact,

-displays characters in color for readability; see the screenshot above.)
+displays characters in color for better readability.)

-Even if its source code contains some stuff related to MS Windows, it currently supports and is tested only for UNIX-like environments.
+Even if its source code contains some stuff related to MS Windows, it currently supports and is tested only for Unix-like environments.
 For now, nothing is guaranteed for MS Windows.

 Among libraries used,